aakarner/ctpp-analysis/README.md

-# ctpp-analysis
+# Overview

 The 2006-2010 Census Transportation Planning Package (CTPP) is a special tabulation of five-year American Community Survey (ACS) data.

-The CTPP consists of three "parts."
+It consists of three "parts."
 Understanding the data that underlie each part is key to understanding the CTPP:
 * Part 1 summarizes information about commuters at their place of residence (i.e. commute trip origins).
 It can answer questions like "What share of commuters ?"
 * Part 2 summarizes information about commuters at their place of work (i.e. commute trip destinations).
 It can answer questions like "What share of commuters arriving in a particular county drive alone to work?"
 * Part 3 summarizes flows of commuters between oriigns and destinations.

 Raw CTPP data can be downloaded here for the entire US or at the state-level: [ftp://data5.ctpp.transportation.org/](ftp://data5.ctpp.transportation.org/)

+# The data

 Documentation is sparse.
 I'll share what I've learned here.